The 15 Best Wineries in Mendoza, Argentina

 It took us an hour to get there from Tupungato (where we stayed in the Uco Valley).
 It will take an hour and forty minutes from Mendoza’s city center.

-The tasting includes a wine from all levels of their wines.
+Our tasting included a wine from each level of their wines.
 If you want to get more bang for your buck regarding the drive out, stay for lunch at their restaurant (the views won’t disappoint).

-SuperUco was my favorite Argentina winery tour and tasting.
+SuperUco was my favorite Argentina winery tour and tasting out of our 2018 trip.

 This Uco Valley winery is owned by the four Michelini brothers and is a family passion project.